justisGipson/google_cert/configuration_management_and_the_cloud/week_one/README.md

 ### What is Puppet

-Puppet is the current industry standard for managing the configuration of computers in a fleet of machines.
+[Puppet](https://www.puppet.com) is the current industry standard for managing the configuration of computers in a fleet of machines.

 Puppet is:

 * Cross-platform

 * Open source project

 Puppet is typically deploy using a client-server architecture.

 * The client is known as the Puppet agent

 * Te service is known as the Puppet master

 When using this model,

 1. The agent connects to the master and sends a bunch of facts that describe the computer to the master

 2. The master then processes this information, generates the list of rules that need to be applied on the device

 3. The master sends this list back to the agent

 4. The agent is then in charge of making any necessary changes on the computer

+Puppet is a cross-platform application available for all Linux distributions, Windows, and Mac OS.
+This means that you can use the same puppet rules for managing a range of different computers.

-Below example says that the package 'sudo' should be present on every computer where the rule gets applied.
+Example block below says that the package 'sudo' should be present on every computer where the rule gets applied.

 ```puppet